maacaro/Facebook-Auth/README.md

 # Facebook-Auth
-This an example on react about Authentification with the Facebook API
+This is an example on react about Authentification with the Facebook API